Landlord Guides · Last updated 1 June 2026

 Formal notice letterImmediateSend as soon as arrears are significant

-Court hearing2 to 6 weeks after applicationDepends on court availability
+Tribunal hearing2 to 6 weeks after applicationDepends on Tribunal availability

 Total (uncontested)4 to 8 weeksFrom notice letter to keys back